 You may not know your style.
 The cabinet designer can walk you through a series of questions that will help you identify the style and color that will fit your kitchen best to complement the rest of your house and fit your personality.
-The designer can also help you choose a style that is timeless and trending so you don’t get caught with an outdated look in three to five years.
+The designer will help you choose a style that is timeless and trending.
+This way you will have a current look for years to come.

-Another piece that gets identified in style is whether you choose framed or frameless cabinets.
+Another piece that the designer will walk you through is whether you want framed or frameless cabinets.
 A framed cabinet is what you typically find in homes in the United States.
 Framed cabinets have a frame around the box covering any of the joints and construction.
 The framing adds to the strength and durability of the cabinet.
 The doors come in many overlays that work well with any style from a modern, contemporary, and transitional style of a Shaker cabinet with clean lines to a traditional style with multiple overlay and beveled look.
 Customized that with over ten framed colors and styles, and you have many cabinet options.

 Frameless cabinets are beautiful looking as well and follow European construction with clean lines and sleek door fronts.
 As the name suggests, they do not have a frame around the box but instead rely on thicker plywood in the construction to give it strength and durability.
 They are entirely open under the door front giving you 3/4” or more of extra space not closed in by the frame.
 They work perfectly with modern, contemporary, and transitional style kitchens.
 With six neutral finishes, the frameless cabinets complement any home decor.

 Step four is ordering the cabinets and accessories you’ve planned with your designer.